You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 1. Double-check your settings

-Double-checking comes first in my list of rules for virtual meetings.
+Double-checking comes first in my list of ground rules for video conferencing.

 It goes without saying that you should always check your camera and microphone prior to your video meeting.